monikma/monikma.github.io/_posts/2024-05-10-aws-certified-solutions-architect-decoupling-serverless.md

     - **good for high event rate workloads, e.g. IoT streaming and ingestion**
 - in the exam, think of Step Functions when you need a **wait period**

-# Amazon AppFLow
-- integration service, for data exchange between AWS and SaaS app
-  - e.g. for migrating data from Salesforce to S3
-- you define how to **ingest data and put them in an AWS service**, or the other direction (**bi-directional**)
-- terms:
-  - **Flow** - transfers data between source and destination
-  - **Data Mapping** - how source data is stored in the destination
-  - **Filters** - criteria which data records are transferred to the destination
-  - **Trigger** - how the flow is started: **on demand**, **on event** or **on schedule**
-- first you establish a con nection
-- can use `<100`GB per flow of data transfer
-- use case examples:
-  - **transferring Salesforce records to Redshift**
-  - **ingesting and analysing Slack conversations and storing them in S3**
-  - **migrating Zendesk support tickets to Snowflake**
-  - **transfer aggregated data on a scheduled basis to S3**
-  - generally, **easy and fast** SaaS/third party data transfer from and to AWS, especially on **schedule**

-# Questions to ask yourself in the exam
-- is it sync or async
-- do you need push/pull, one to one or to many, do you need a workflow
-- does message order matter
-- what load is expected (consider service limits)

 # Lambda
 - `1000k` requests and `400k`GBs of Compute in Free Tier, afterwards **pay per request**
 - integrates with DynamoDB, S3, EventBridge, SQS/SNS, Kinesis, CloudWatch